 We accept all A levels except General Studies.

-34 points, 17 at higher level, including 6 in higher level English* and Music; and Grade 8 or demonstrated equivalent standard**
+34 points, 17 at higher level, including 6 in higher level English Literature (or a related subject*) and Music; and Grade 8 or demonstrated equivalent standard**

 We welcome applications from international students.
 Helpful information on applying, meeting a University representative in your country, or improving your English language levels can be found on the International Office website.
 If English is not your first language you will be required to pass an approved English test.
 We normally ask for an overall IELTS score of 7.0 with not less than 7.0 in Reading and Writing, 6.5 in Listening and Speaking.